Manuscript assessment

 What’s the difference between developmental editing and a manuscript assessment?

-It can be confusing – I wrote an entire blog post on the topic!
+I know this can be confusing – so I’ve written an entire blog post to explain!